-With a passion for community involvement, Jennifer has an active pro bono practice that focuses on election law, voting rights, and amateur sports issues.
-She is a Board Member for the Lawyers’ Committee for Civil Rights Under Law and Treasurer of the Three and a Half Acres Yoga Foundation.
+With a passion for community involvement, Jennifer has been a Trustee for the Lawyers’ Committee for Civil Rights Under Law and helped co-found of the Three and a Half Acres Yoga Foundation.
 Jennifer also established a fund at her alma mater, Boston University, to assist students with emergency financial needs.

-Prior to joining Seeger Weiss in 2016, Jennifer was a litigation partner in the New York office of Proskauer Rose, following positions with Solomon, Zauderer, Ellenhorn, Frischer & Sharp (New York) and Munger, Tolles & Olson (Los Angeles).
+Prior to joining Seeger Weiss in 2016, Jennifer was a litigation partner in the New York office of Proskauer Rose, following positions with Solomon, Zauderer, Ellenhorn, Frischer & Sharp (New York), and Munger, Tolles & Olson (Los Angeles).
 She served as a law clerk for the Hon.
 Stephen V. Wilson, Central District of California.